vempatisriram6-dev/Safe-Code-Executor/README.md

  - The system isolates each execution inside a lightweight Docker container with strict security constraints such as CPU limits, memory limits, disabled networking, execution timeouts, and an optional read-only filesystem.

- - This project demonstrates how to build a real-world sandboxing engine using Docker and Flask—similar to the core of online IDEs, code judges, and secure backend executors.
+ - This project demonstrates how to build a real-world sandboxing engine using Docker and Flask similar to the core of online IDEs, code judges, and secure backend executors.

  - It is ideal for learning container security, experimenting with isolation techniques, and understanding how untrusted code can be safely executed without risking the host machine.